Mediation Skills for Everyday Life

 BE WELL

-Part 4: How we respond to conflict
+Part 4: Reflecting on our response to conflict

 In the face of conflict, we often respond differently based on our own emotional coping mechanisms.
 Anger may manifest as a reactive response, fueling confrontation and expressing dissatisfaction.
 Some people perceive themselves as victims, seeking empathy and understanding.
 Resiliency plays a crucial role, enabling individuals to navigate conflicts with adaptability and strength, fostering personal growth in the process.
 Recognizing these concepts and practicing in different situations allows for a nuanced understanding of how people navigate and cope with conflicts in various ways.